rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 io::stdin().read_line(&mut guess).expect("Failed to read line");
 ```

-However, one long line is difficult to read, so it’s best to divide it: two
+However, one long line is difficult to read, so it’s best to divide it.
+Now
-lines for two method calls.
-Now let’s discuss what this line does.
+let’s discuss what this line does.

 As mentioned earlier, `read_line` puts what the user types into the string
 we’re passing it, but it also returns a value—in this case, an